Debian 10 Installation (Server)

 staticand add the following information:

 Your actual IP address can be different.
-The one I am using above is 10.0.2.4 and will be the address I use during the webinar.
+The one I am using above is 10.0.2.4.
 The one I used in the video is 10.0.2.16/24.
 It doesn't make much of a difference what you use, as long as you know and remember what it is.

 It is okay to use the current IP address that was assigned by the DHCP server.
 To find out what this is type